How to prevent Lyme disease

 If you want to be especially safe,

-wrap it around your collar, too, to keep them out of your hair — although ticks don't drop out of trees; they get to your head by crawling.
+wrap the tape around your collar, too, to keep them out of your hair — although ticks don't drop out of trees; they get to your head by crawling.

 The first ticks out mostly are adults; the nymphs that appear from mid-May to early July carry the disease at about half that rate, but all are looking for blood meals and are harder to see.